davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Sophomore   2.675
    ```

-4. Identify all students who have a lower GPA than the average of his/her respective class rank.
-Sort the results by class rank and the student's name.
+4. Identify all students who have a lower GPA than the average of their respective class rank.
+Sort the results first by class rank, then by the student's name.

    ```
    studentID studentName  class       gpa         ClassGPA